-- The reason(s) for the termination, including the factual circumstances and contractual basis; - That their contract is being terminated in accordance with their contract and Post Office's termination policy, a copy of which can be made available to the postmaster on request; - That a review into the circumstances giving rise to the right to terminate has been carried out and that the information and records relating to the review have been/will be made available to the postmaster; - Whether the termination is immediate or with notice; - If the termination is with notice, how much notice is being given; and - Any other relevant information and practicalities that should be shared with the postmaster.
+- The reason(s) for the termination, including the factual circumstances and contractual basis; - That their contract is being terminated in accordance with their contract and Post Office's termination policy, a copy of which can be made available to the postmaster on request; - That an investigation into the circumstances giving rise to the right to terminate has been carried out and that the information and records relating to the investigation have been/will be made available to the postmaster; - Whether the termination is immediate or with notice; - If the termination is with notice, how much notice is being given; and - Any other relevant information and practicalities that should be shared with the postmaster.

-4.15 Decision review
+4.15.
+Decision review

 Post Office recognises that if a decision is taken to terminate a contract, the postmaster may not agree with the decision taken.
-In these circumstances a postmaster may challenge this decision in which case a panel, consisting of independent and external members who have had no material prior involvement in the circumstances that led to the termination, will review the decision.
+In these circumstances a postmaster may challenge this decision in which case a panel, consisting of independent members, will review the decision.

-The Postmaster Contract Termination Decision Review Policy sets out the procedures to be followed should a postmaster wish to challenge the decision to terminate the agreement and clarifies who will be involved in the process.
+The Postmaster Termination Decision Review policy sets out the procedures to be followed should a postmaster wish to challenge the decision to terminate the agreement and clarifies who will be involved in the process.